 Consider the elimination of the “no bump” policy for natural gas pipeline nominations to help ensure that parties who have contracted for firm transportation rights can access the service.

 Consider, during weekends and holidays, provisions that would allow for natural gas to be traded and scheduled/adjusted for individual days, or available during extreme weather events.

+Consider non-ratable flow options to provide increased flexibility in purchasing of natural gas, especially during weekends or holidays.

 Electric Market Design